-Click here for the Veterinary Clinic Work Placement Confirmation Form (use this form to collect the details of your Work Placement, and then add this information to the Work Placement document to be fully enrolled)
+Click here for the Animal Related Facility or Companion Animal Veterinary Clinic Observation/Work Placement Confirmation Form (use this form to collect the details of your Work Placement, please see point 5 below to record)

 Click here for the Practical Skills List (this provides the Veterinary Clinic with a list of skills you will need to undertake during work placement)

-Click here to review How to get the most out of your Veterinary Clinic Work Placement
+Click here to review Tips on finding your Work Placement

 Click here to enter the details of your Work Placement.

-Click here to access and fill in the supporting information details required for your programme.
+Click here to access and fill in the Student Privacy Declaration form.

 Clothing and Equipment must be worn or taken to all animal-related facility work placements, including Veterinary Clinics.